ddvk/remarkable-autoinstall/rm2/readme.md

 ```

 ## Usage
-Long swip up to switch
+Long swipe up to switch to KOReader (exit or swipe up to go back)